jpstroop/fitbit-client-python/docs/TYPES.md

 }
 ```

-Accordingly, this is typed as a `JSONDict`, not a `JSONList`, despite containing
+Accordingly, this is typed as a `JSONDict`, not a `JSONList`, despite the name
-a list of items.
+suggesting a list of items and the meat of the response being a list.

 In contrast, these methods do return direct lists (typed as `JSONList`):